 - The currently applicable version of our purchase terms shall also apply to all future business with the supplier.

 - Our Terms and Conditions of Purchase shall only apply to merchants

 - The supplier shall be obliged to accept our order within a period of 24 hours.
 Once this period has run out, we will no longer be bound by such an order.
 The content of our written orders alone shall apply.
 Orders placed verbally or supplementary agreements only become valid if confirmed by us in writing.

-- The order can be cancelled by us unilaterally up until handover of the object of purchase by the supplier to the shipping company, unless cancellation was excluded consensually ahead of time and in writing.
+- The order can be cancelled unilaterally by us up to the handover of the object of purchase by the supplier to the forwarding agent or, in the event of a delay in delivery, even after the object of purchase has been handed over by the supplier to the forwarding agent, unless a cancellation has previously been excluded by mutual agreement and in writing.

 - Written form can be replaced with electronic form.